SiliconLabs/gecko_sdk/app/bluetooth/example_host/bt_host_esl_ap/readme/readme.md

 ### Pre-steps before building
 For Windows only, the first thing we need is a UNIX-like utility environment, for which we have MSYS2 as a regular tool at Silabs.
 After downloading and installing MSYS2, we also need to download make utility and the appropriate Minimalist GNU for Windows GCC compiler: to choose the right architecture, we need to know which Python architecture we have, as it needs to compile slightly differently for 64-bit and 32-bit versions.

+Please note that if you already have Cygwin installed, installing MSYS2 and MingW may cause problems, so installation in such an environment is not recommended.
+Instead, we recommend that you keep your regular environment, but you will need to find out what additional components may need to be installed via your package manager, and what confuguration may need to be changed,  as we do not provide direct support for Cygwin.

 As for the Python version, version 3.9 is recommended - but later versions may work as well.
 On Windows, it is also recommended to install it into a custom directory to avoid unexpected errors later.
 It is essential that the installed executable environment is not placed in the read-only '*Program Files*' folders, and that the installer is allowed to set the necessary PATH variables.
 Furtunatelly, no such complications are known to exist with Linux and macOS.